0abc/0abc-a22/README.md

 * Cataphracts have +3 armour levels, but also −10% walk speed and +50 metal cost.
 * Celtic (Britons, Gauls):
   * blacksmith technologies cost −20% resources and time;
-  * civic, economic, military, and resource structures have −20% health, capture points, and build time;
+  * civic, economic, military, and resource structures have −20% health, capture points, and build time; cost 0 stone; temples cost +250 wood;
   * economic structures grant +2 population bonus, military structures +4, temples +6;
-  * walls have −20% health, build time, and stone and wood costs;
+  * walls have −20% health, capture points, build time, and stone and wood costs;
   * druids (healers) have +20% walk speed, +4 crush, hack, and pierce armour levels, and two more auras (“Curse” and “Motivation”), but also cost +50 metal, +50 wood, and +100% training time;
   * naked fanatics (champion spearmen) have +15% attack damage and +30% walk speed, but also −4 armour levels.
 * Greek (Athenians, Macedonians, Spartans):